Zij-IT/Roguelike/README.md

 The library I am using for the heavy-lifting is the [bracket library](https://github.com/thebracket/bracket-lib).
 The github page also has a link to the tutorial, which this project is based on.
 I plan on following it in order to build up my algorithm repetoire, and help where my creativity is lacking.

+# State of Game

+Game is knowingly NOT in a playable state.
+Upon clicking new game, the game will create a new map and visualize the map generation.
+This is expected, and not a bug!

 # Current Goals
 - [ ] Feedback (animations)
 - [ ] Accessibility (Color options / Keyboard and/or Mouse playability)